TaiXian/Design_Patterns/PITCHME.md

 #### Code Smell Categories

 - Bloaters
-- Object oritation Abusers
+- Object orientation Abusers
 - Change Preventers
 - Dispensables
 - Couplers

 ---

-### Refactoring Recap
+### How to write unmaintanable code

-- Types of Requirements |
+- Use horrible naming for variables and functions
-- Refactoring |
+- Don't break up your functions into abstract levels
-- Technical Debt |
+- Make your code look like a maze
-- Code Smells |
+- Compete to see who has the most technical debt

 ---